“What’s the best way to fund my business?”: Ten founders give the lowdown on the best way to fund your business

 “Crowdfunding isn’t as simple as just ‘making a video’.
 Months of work go into a pitch, and even before then you have to be pre-raising and getting momentum.
 My advice would be to be realistic on the amount of money you need.
 Raising £500k might sound glamorous and you might be pleased that you’ve got 3 years of money in the bank, but it’s considerably harder.
 Only raise as much as you need.”

 Venture Capital – the holy grail of raising investment?
+Should I fund my business with VC money?

 For some founders and entrepreneurs, venture capital (VC) investment feels like the holy grail of raising investment.
 VCs typically manage a fund made up of other people’s money.
 The funds can be large which means VCs are in a position to make big investments, and cash-starved founders may be tempted to see pound signs in front of their eyes.
-Perhaps this is the best way to fund your business?
+Perhaps this is the best way to fund my business?

 VCs are also generally very well connected and, like business angels, they want to see the businesses they back succeed.
 Rajeeb Dey, CEO of Learnerbly, found he benefited from his VC’s network by being introduced to one contact who became CTO and another contact with very specific skills whose advice helped them develop proper, scalable systems.
 As Raj put it